 Perhaps you’ve asked yourself these questions over and again?
 It’s not because you’re lazy, stubborn, or resistant to change.
-We each have a brilliant, but often hidden system of self-protection that undermines our goals and desires.
-This is a powerful system that may have been with us for our entire lives.
+We each have a brilliant but often hidden system of self-protection that undermines our goals and desires.
+This powerful system may have been with us for our entire lives.
 You may know this as a belief system or competing commitments.

 While our belief system is dynamic, rarely do we take the time to review it, let alone revise it.

-We need a new approach to CHANGE….
+We need a new approach to CHANGE…